vladchilom/Healthy/README.md

 # Healthy - iOS Final Project
-Scan or add foods in order to keep track of your nutrional intake.
+Scan or add foods in order to keep track of your nutritional intake.